chinmaynema/chinmaynema.github.io/_posts/2016-11-27-Thattekere Lake.md

 - Food and drinks

 ## Other Things To Do (that we didn’t)
-- Watch Tower
+- Watch Tower: We couldn't find it near where we were

 ## Tips and Resources
-- You can park at the Kanive Mahadeswara Temple
+- You can park at the Kanive Mahadeswara Temple, which is near the lake
-- Dont go into the water
+- Don't venture into the water - you never know if the crocodiles are there for real
+- Be cautious of the forest guards
+- Please don't litter the place
+- There are no restaurants or shops nearby - you can carry your own food and drinks